Best Cave Diving Destinations - Bluewater Dive Travel

 Sipadan can be dived year-round, although conditions tend to be at their best between April and October.

 Getting to Sipadan’s neighboring islands of Mabul and Kapalai can be quite a task.
-Kota Kinabalu International Airport (BKI) is the main gateway, and flights are available from many of the major Asian hubs.
+Kota Kinabalu International Airport (BKI) is the main gateway, and flights are available from many major Asian hubs.
 Once at Kota Kinabalu, a domestic flight takes you to Tawau Airport (TWU) on the southern tip of Malaysian Borneo.
-From Tawau, resort transport will transfer you the 90-minute journey to the port town of Semporna where you’ll board a boat out to your resort.
+From Tawau, resort transport will transfer you on the 90-minute journey to the port town of Semporna, where you’ll board a boat out to your resort.

 Diving Conditions